udelcodes/udelcodes.github.io/cyber1.md

 ## To practice exercises, go to <a href="https://learnification.fun/" target="_blank">learnification.fun!</a>
-Go to Moudles and select, 'Week of Cyber Day 1!'
+Go to Modules and select, 'Week of Cyber Day 1!'

 Each time you crack a lock, copy the **flag** and insert it into the answer box.
 Then the next lock will appear!